 What do the Pelicans do now?
 Their grasp on a playoff slot is tenuous.
 Boogie had been their best all around player this year and frankly I was looking forward to seeing him and Davis and LeBron and KD as teammates in the All-Star game.

 As far as moves, the Pelicans don’t have many to make.
 DeAndre Jordan, who has an expiring deal, would be nice but the Pels don’t have anything in return.
 They can make a play for Julius Randle who is cheap but they’d have to give up a draft pick and move Davis to the 5.
 What Boogie’s injury does do in the short term is keep Alvin Gentry employed.
 He needs a healthy Davis and Cousins for a full season before he and his system can be evaluated.

 Every coach wants talent and Gentry has two of the top-2 big men in the game.

 To be fair to Gentry, his previous stops (Clippers, Suns, Warriors) had generational guards in Chris Paul, Steve Nash and Steph Curry.
 Jrue Holiday is above average but not at their level in skill nor is he adept at pushing a team to greatness, or the playoffs at the very least.
 It’s hard to get players to excel in an offensive system when you lack shotmakers.
-Having Ryan Anderson and Eric Gordon defect to the Rockets was a devastating blow, particularly when the Pelicans didn’t replace them.
-Trading Buddy Hield means they have nothing on the perimeter and will have to reach in the draft for a scorer.

 photo via llananba